Danny Mitchley: Non-league

 On 27 October 2010, Burscough announced that they have captured the signing of Mitchley.
 He had a trial with Mansfield Town prior to him re-joining Burscough.
-He began his second stint at Burscough with a 3–2 defeat against F.C.
-Halifax Town.
+He began his second stint at Burscough with a 3–2 defeat against FC Halifax Town.

 Mitchley signed for Mansfield Town in November 2010 and scored on his debut against Forest Green Rovers, however was on the losing side, going down 2–1.
 He was originally released by Mansfield in May 2011, with still a year left on his contract, however he returned in the pre-season.
 Mansfield boss Paul Cox stated that Mitchley did not feature in his plans for 2011–12.

 He joined Nuneaton Town on loan, and after scoring twice on his debut in the FA Cup, he failed to score again in 18 league appearances.
 He signed for Altrincham in the summer of 2012.
 Having struggled to break into the first team at Altrincham with only a handful of first team appearances, he went out on a 1-month loan spell to Marine.
 After returning to Altrincham, he had a second loan spell, this time at Kendal Town, where he scored on his debut.

 Leaving Marine after four seasons, Mitchley moved to Radcliffe FC in the summer 2019.
 On 20 December 2019, he was loaned out to Witton Albion for one month.
 The deal was later extended for one mont further and he returned to Radcliffe on 20 February 2020.

 In August 2020, he re-signed for Skelmersdale United of the North West Counties Football League, having spent five years away from the club.